oguzserbetci/rl-teacher-atari/README.md

 - Made `human-feedback-api` much more efficient by having humans sort clips into a red-black tree instead of doing blind comparisons
 - Added a visualization of the sorting tree for an experiment
 - Simplified reward models by having the model minimize squared error between predicted reward and a real-number reward based on the ordering of clips in the tree
+- Added support for frame-stacking
-- Other miscellaneous improvements like the ability to define custom start-points in an Atari environment
+- Other miscellaneous improvements like removing the multiprocess dependency from `parallel-trpo` and adding the ability to define custom start-points in an Atari environment

 # Installation